 Just a few of my Thank You cards.
 A few…

-Private lessons, regularly meeting group classes, and group workshops/assemblies focus on the transformative effects of percussion on both artists and spectators (see my About Me page to learn more about the therapeutic, social, and brain benefits!
+My private lessons, regularly-meeting group classes, and group workshops/assemblies focus on the transformative effects of percussion on both artists and spectators (see my About Me page to learn more about the therapeutic, social, and brain benefits!
 (See About Me page.)
 In parallel, my classes are catered to the general needs of the individual/group.

 - private lessons online in drum set to female and LGBTQ2+ youth at beginner and intermediate levels

 - if you are interested in my other private tutoring online – specifically in English, literacy, composition – please click here

 When quarantine guidelines are lifted, I will offer again:

 A few students after my Spring 2017 Private Percussion Recital!

 Please contact info@DannieSnyder.com to schedule a free “trial” lesson online through Zoom.
 Prices are negotiable, for I know many folks, like myself, are struggling right now with the pandemic.

 All of my private students must eventually participate in recitals – which said performances can be streamed online – because performance is the best type of practice!
 In the past, I have hosted at least two recitals a year at popular music venues (the picture above is from the Whip In in Austin, Texas).

 I have also assisted students in studio recording sessions as a means for building their video and audio demo reels.